UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ## Tips and tricks

-**Access input parameters of source and target nodes:**
+**Access input parameters of source and target Node Types:**
-In an `implementation artifact` of a `connectTo` interface, you can prefix environment variables with `SOURCE_` or `TARGET_` to specify whether you want the input parameter of the source or target node, respectively.
+In an `Implementation Artifact` of a `connectTo` interface, you can prefix environment variables with `SOURCE_` or `TARGET_` to specify whether you want the input parameter of the source or target `Node Type`, respectively.
-This helps in cases where the source and target node have a property with the same name.
+This helps in cases where the source and target `Node Type` have a property with the same name.

 **Ways to debug implementations:**
 - Enter the container and execute the implementation manually